A Prym-Narasimhan-Ramanan construction of principal bundle fixed points

-Let $L$ be a line bundle over $X$ with order $r$; in particular $L$ is flat.
-Such a line bundle may also be seen as an element of $H^1(X,\Z/r\Z)$, since by the Narasimhan--Seshadri Theorem $L$ corresponds to a representation of $\pi_1(X)$ in $U(1)$ whose image must be in $\Z/r\Z$.
-We may assume that $n=rm$ is divisible by $r$: otherwise there would be no fixed points, which can be seen studying the determinant.
-Let $\Lambda<H^1(X,\Z/r\Z)$ be the subgroup generated by $L$.
-We want to calculate the fixed points of the action of $\Lambda$ in $\mdl(X,\GL(n,\C))$.
+Let $L$ be a line bundle over $X$ with order $r$.
+In particular $L$ is flat.
+Such a line bundle may also be seen as an element of $H^1(X,\Z/r\Z)$, since by the Abel--Jacobi Theorem $L$ corresponds to a representation of $\pi_1(X)$ in $U(1)$ whose image must be in $\Z/r\Z$.
+We may assume that $n=rm$ is divisible by $r$.
+Indeed, if a fixed point $F$ exists then $F\cong F\otimes L$, and taking determinants on both sides we find that $L^n$ is trivial.
+Let $\llambda<H^1(X,\Z/r\Z)$ be the subgroup generated by $L$.
+We want to identify the fixed points of the action of $\llambda$ in $\mdl(X,\GL(n,\C))$.

 Every element in $\Hom(\Z/r\Z,\Int(\GL(n,\C)))$ is determined by the image of the generator of $\Z/r\Z$.
-Moreover, every element in $\GL(n,\C)$ with finite order is diagonalizable and so every class in $\Hom(\Z/r\Z,\Int(\GL(n,\C)))/\Int(\GL(n,\C))$ is represented by an automorphism of the form $\theta:=\Int_M$, where
+Moreover, every element in $\GL(n,\C)$ with finite order is diagonalizable and so every class in $\Hom(\Z/r\Z,\Int(\GL(n,\C)))/\Int(\GL(n,\C))$ is represented by an automorphism of the form $\theta:=\Int_D$, where

 $\zeta$ is a primitive root of unity, $I_{p_i}$ is the identity matrix of size $p_i\times p_i$ and $p_1+\ldots+p_{r}=n$.
 The group of fixed points $\GL(n,\C)^{\theta}$ under this automorphism is equal to $\GL(p_1,\C)\times\GL(p_2,\C)\times\ldots\times\GL(p_{r},\C).$